-- Phones may not be used or seen during the day without staff permission. - Phones must be switched off and put out of site, in a bag or an inside blazer pocket, before entering the Academy. - Staff will confiscate any phones that are seen. - Confiscated phones will be taken to Reception and can be collected at the end of the day. - If a phone is confiscated a second time, parents will be asked to collect the phone. - Students spending the day in the Reflection room will hand their phone in at the start of the day.
-The phone will be returned at 4.10pm after detention.
+- Phones may not be used or seen during the day without staff permission. - Phone will be switched off and given to the form tutor during MGP.
+These will be locked away and returned during afternoon registration. - Phones must be switched off and put out of site, in a bag or an inside blazer pocket, before entering the Academy (Years 9 - 11) - Staff will confiscate any phones that are seen. - Confiscated phones will be taken to Reception and can be collected at the end of the day. - If a phone is confiscated a second time, parents will be asked to collect the phone. - Students spending the day in the Reset Room will hand their phone in at the start of the day.
+The phone will be returned after detention.

-If a student does need to contact a parent or carer during the day, they should speak to a member of staff who will support them with this.
+➢ If a student does need to contact a parent or carer during the day, they should speak to a member of staff who will support them with this.